richstokes/python-objectviewer/README.md

-Debugging tool thats lets you easily inspect/visualize objects and variables in your running python code in real time.
+Debugging tool thats lets you easily inspect/visualize objects and variables in your running python code as a tree view.

 It uses the Debug Adapter Protocol (DAP) to retrieve the objects in your running python program.
 It then displays them in a web app.

 Every time you refresh the page, it briefly pauses your running code and displays a snapshot of its current state.

 #### Screenshot